 5. Be prepared to make a number of stops along the way to take in the beautiful desert views.
 There are so many places to pull over and snap some photos, and trust me, you’ll want to stop a number of times to take it all in.

-Here are some spots that I recommend you check out along the road trip from Las Vegas to Joshua Tree:
+Here are a few notable photo spots that I highly recommend you check out along the road trip from Las Vegas to Joshua Tree: